webpack/webpack.js.org/src/content/api/cli.md

 Have a look at the [installation guide](/guides/installation) if you don't already have webpack installed.

-T> The new CLI for webpack is under development.
+The new CLI for webpack is under development.
 New features are being added such as the `--init` flag.
 [Check it out!](https://github.com/webpack/webpack-cli)

+T> Recently a new lightweight, opinionated webpack CLI became available for use under [webpack-command](https://github.com/webpack-contrib/webpack-command).

 ## Usage with config file